daniela20/parsestagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Collection view for user profile

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to best implement profile pictures
-2.
+2. How to best implement comments

 ## Video Walkthrough